daniellockyer/sleepycat/README.md

 I was writing a program to parse a log file and draw graphs in real-time.
 I needed a way to repeatedly test it without generating log files from the source application.

+Sure, you could do it in Bash with some clever scripting, but I wanted the ability to add in some custom patterns at some point.

 ## Installation

 You have several ways to get `sleepycat`: